Syed Asif Quadri: Education

-Achievements in Sports
+Achievements in sport

 Asif Quadri started his sports career very early, and was a member of the Madrasa-e-Aliya school cricket team from 1950 to 1952.
 During the same period he was also chosen to play cricket for the Hyderabad schools as well.
-He was considered to be a star batsman and contributed to numerous wins and records for his tem.
+He was considered to be a star batsman and contributed to numerous wins and records for his team.

 The first time Hyderabad team reached the final of Roushan Ara Tournament, he had the highest average along with a record partnership for the 8th wicket in the All India schools tournament.
 He then played for the Junior State team of Hyderabad for two years from 1954 to 56.
 Later on, he continued his cricket career when he played for Mysore University in 1959 and captained the Bangalore Engineering College team in 1960–61.

 Asif Quadri's fame knew no bounds in tennis.
-He was the No.1 tennis player of Hyderabad State in Juniors from 1951 to 1954, and No.1 in Seniors of the State in 1955–1956.
+He was the No. 1 tennis player of Hyderabad State in Juniors from 1951 to 1954, and No.1 in Seniors of the State in 1955–1956.
 As a Junior, he also won Northern India Singles and Doubles in 1953 and All India hard court Doubles 1954 by beating Ramnath Krishnan.

-After his move to Mysore State at the end of 1956, he remained at the top in of the State from 1957 to 1961 as Mysore No.1.
+After his move to Mysore State at the end of 1956, he remained at the top of the State from 1957 to 1961 as Mysore No.1.
 While he was always at the top in State tennis, he was also no. 2 in all of India next to Ramnath Krishnan.
 In 1954, he was chosen to represent India at the Wimbledon championship in the UK along with Ramnath Krishnan.

-He chose not to become a professional tennis player, and thereafter phased out from national tennis.
+He chose not to become a professional tennis player, and thereafter phased out of national tennis.

 In addition to tennis and cricket, he excelled in softball and golf as well.
 He was also on the Mysore State softball team from 1958 to 1961.

 Later on in life, he maintained his sportsmanship through golf championships.
 He won several golf tournaments in Hyderabad, India along with the Rais Jung Open Championship of Hyderabad, India in 1985.
 He was the runner up in a national tournament in 1984.

-Much of the credit for his success in sports and his later professional career goes to his father Syed Ahmed Quadri who recognized his son's inherent ability and coached and guided him accordingly.
+Much of the credit for his success in sports and his later professional career is attributed to the mentoring by his father Syed Ahmed Quadri who recognized his son's inherent ability.